DRIVER-EU/test-bed-design/doc/test-bed-description.md

 Although the observer tool (see Figure 11) can run standalone, outside of the Test-bed context, there are several benefits when it is connected, since this allows:

 - To share observations with Trial staff: they can use this information to steer the Trial in a particular direction.
-- The After-Action Review tool can use the observations during the analysis and evaluation.
+- The After-Action-Review tool can use the observations during the analysis and evaluation.
-- The Scenario Manager can inform the observers of major events that are about to occur: so they are warned ahead of time.
+- The Trial-Management-Tool can inform the observers of major events that are about to occur: so they are warned ahead of time.
 - Observation forms can be created dynamically and transmitted to selected observers.

 Although the observer tool enables the collection of personal data, research ethics is outside the scope of this technically-oriented document, and is being described in more detail in [D923.21 - Trial guidance methodology and guidance tool specifications (version 1)](https://www.driver-project.eu/wp-content/uploads/2018/08/DRIVERPLUS_D923.11_Functional-Specification-of-the-Test-bed.pdf).